Huulamnguyen/can-cook/readme.md

 - **POST** `/logout` logout user

 #### Recipe
-- **GET** `/recipes` Autocomplete a partial input to suggest possible recipe names.
+- **GET** `/recipes/autocomplete` Autocomplete a partial input to suggest possible recipe names.
-- **GET** `/recipes/{id}` Show recipe's information, includes: image of the re
+- **GET** `/recipes/{id}/information` Show recipe's information, includes: image of the recipe, recipe taste, recipe equipment, recipe ingredient, and analyzed recipe instruction
+- **GET** `recipes/findByIngredients` Find recipes that use as many of the given ingredients as possible and require as few additional ingredients as possible.
+- **POST** `recipes/{id}/add` Add recipe to favorite collection.
+- **PUT** `recipes/{id}/edit` Edit recipe name
+- **DELETE** `recipes/{id}/delete` Delete favorite recipe.

 ### Issue with Ecart API
-- For free version 1,000 API Requests License
+- Academic purpose only for 3 months

 ### Sensitive Information
-- passwords will be hashed with bcrypt
+- passwords will be hashed with bcrypt.
-- use session or JWT to keep track of authenticated user
+- use session or JWT to keep track of authenticated user.
-- API keys need to be protected
+- API keys need to be protected.

 ## Front-end Outline